walki/erstsi/README.md

 [ x ] Blocks - 2 , 3 , 4 rectangles
 [ x ] Random selection of block type
 [ ] Clear row when all spots filled.
+[ ] Move emptied rows down
-[ ] Arch diagrams
+[ ] refator blockmap to be rows, cols instead of cols,rows [ ] Arch diagrams
 [ ] bootstrap
 [ ] Rotation of blocks